Field Trips for Grown ups!

 Always check www.VisitMenardCounty.com to keep up to date on all the local parks, restaurants, breweries, wineries, shopping and more!

-Details you’ll want to know..
+Dates & Details you’ll need to know..

 While this is a two day tour package, you may also choose either one.

-Trees & History Tour 2022 August 1, 12, 15 & 19
+• Trees & History Tour 2024: August 19th & 26th

-Central IL Landscape History Tour 2022 August 2, 11, 16 & 18
+• Central IL Landscape History Tour 2024: August 20th & 27th

 FOR RESERVATIONS OR INFO: CALL (217) 652-8827